Mysra-Ahmed/Python-auto-typer/README.md

 -
 ### Note

-the timing isnt correct enough because there are multiple factors affecting time (the mistakes and their correction, wpm, how many characters, the time given)
+- The timing isnt correct enough because there are multiple factors affecting time (the mistakes and their correction, wpm, how many characters, the time given)

 ---

 ### Requirements